 Consolidating helps you get out of debt; continuing to spend as you did before puts you even further into debt.

 • You may require a co-signer who will have to pay the loan, if you’re unable.
-Note that a Reverse Mortgage does not require a co-signer, as long as you qualify for it and are on the property title.
+Note that the CHIP Reverse Mortgage does not require a co-signer, as long as you qualify for it and are on the property title.

 So how do you know if debt consolidation is the option for you?
-Start by contacting your mortgage broker and asking if the CHIP Reverse Mortgage could be the right solution for you.
+Start by contacting your DLC mortgage broker and ask if the CHIP Reverse Mortgage could be the right solution for you.